Josh Sapan: Other activities

 Sapan owns the world's largest collection of antique lightning rods, a selection of which is on permanent display at the Franklin Institute in Philadelphia.
 Partnering with the Museum of the Moving Image in Queens, NY, Sapan launched Marvels of Media in May 2022 with an exhibition, awards ceremony, and festival celebrating autistic media-makers.
 For its inaugural year, more than 3,000 entries were received from 117 countries.
-In addition, Sapan works with The Fortune Society in New York, focusing on previously incarcerated individuals and teaching how to successfully reenter the workforce.
 In September 2022, Sapan became an “Executive in Residence” at Columbia University’s Graduate Business School.

 Theater

 Sapan has purchased and operated the Greenport Theatre in Greenport, NY on the north fork of Long Island since 2004.
 He renovated the theatre to restore and protect its 1939 architectural components.
 It is home to the Manhattan Film Institute's North Fork Summer Workshop.
 It also features the North Fork Television Festival for independent television content.

 Books

 Sapan is the author of The Big Picture: America in Panorama (Princeton Architectural Press), a collection of 20th century panoramic photographs.
 In 2022, Sapan wrote and published a book, Third Act: Reinventing Your Next Chapter, focusing on celebrities who reach retirement age.
 The book profiles 60 people such as Gloria Steinem, Cong.James Clyburn, Jane Fonda, Rita Moreno, Robert Redford, Norman Lear and Alan Alda.
+In August 2023, Sapan published a poetry collection, Rx, through Red Hen Press.

+In 2023, Sapan founded the Riverwriters’ Retreat at his cabin in Milford, Pennsylvania, offering residencies for emerging poets in partnership with the KGB Bar & Lit Club.
+The retreat’s first cohort of six poets participated in fall 2023, with a concluding reading held at KGB Bar in March 2024.